win32service/win32service/BUILD.md

 # For Production

-Please download the pre-build version on Release page.
+Please download the pre-build version on [Release page](https://github.com/InExtenso/win32service/releases).

 # For Test and Debug

 ## Prerequis

-* Install an build environment for PHP 7+
+* Install an build environment for PHP 7+.
+[See for help](https://wiki.php.net/internals/windows/stepbystepbuild)
 * Clone this repository on `<path to php source>\..\pecl\win32service`

 ## Build